MohsenUSA/TaskManager/README.md

 **Method 1: Import from Excel**
 1. Open Database.xlsx in Excel
-2. Fill in task details in the Tasks sheet
+2. Fill in task details in the Tasks sheet (starting from Row 4)
 3. Drag and drop the file into the application

 **Method 2: Edit Exported File**